LoyolaChicagoCS/gradhandbook/source/regulations.rst

 are 3 credits.)
 You do not need to take a multiple of three credits at a time.
 What matters is the total, when it is time to graduate.

-.. old ??
-    International students on F-1 visas:  This is particularly useful for you, who need to be registered for off-campus internships and who need 8 credits, not 9, to be considered full time in fall and spring.
-Examples:
-     You can do a 1-credit internship/CPT in the summer and do a 2-credit independent study in another semester.
-If you want to extend your work time at the end of your studies and would normally graduate in the spring, you could do two 2-credit independent studies earlier, leaving 2 credits needed in the final summer and do a 1 credit CPT in first summer session, so you can start summer work as soon as possible in the summer, and do another 1 credit CPT in the second summer session, delaying completion, so post-graduation OPT does not need to start until after the second summer session.

 .. index:: CSIS courses
    Business School
    GSB